PLAWES

 Short description

 Interaction with pathogens and antimicrobial resistance: Since biofilms are sites of increased genetic exchange and increased antimicrobial resistance occurs below wastewater treatment plants, plastics could not only contribute to the dispersion of pathogenic organisms, but also of resistance genes.
-The consequences of such a transfer are currently unknown.
-AWI will therefore use molecular microbial source tracking techniques (DNA/RNA arrays for the detection of pathogenic bacteria, viruses, protozoa and virulence/resistance genes) to investigate plastic samples from the Weser region.
-Interaction with aquatic invertebrates: In order to generate exposure data, different mollusk species are applied in situ in the Weser, the tidal area and the Wadden Sea.
-Absorbed microplastic is examined in the digestive tract and in tissue samples and confirmed in parallel by pyrolysis-GC-MS and spectroscopic methods.
-Historical mussel samples (since 1986) from the Federal Environmental Specimen Bank (UBA) are examined using pyrolysis-GC-MS. The chronic toxicity of microplastic is characterised in laboratory experiments with mussels and worms.
-Different polymers are conditioned in situ and toxicologically characterised in chronic exposure experiments.
+The consequences of such a transfer were previously unknown.
+AWI therefore used molecular microbial source tracking techniques (DNA/RNA arrays for the detection of pathogenic bacteria, viruses, protozoa and virulence/resistance genes) to investigate plastic samples from the Weser region.
+Interaction with aquatic invertebrates: In order to generate exposure data, different mollusk species were applied in situ in the Weser, the tidal area and the Wadden Sea.
+Absorbed microplastic was examined in the digestive tract and in tissue samples and confirmed in parallel by pyrolysis-GC-MS and spectroscopic methods.
+Historical mussel samples (since 1986) from the Federal Environmental Specimen Bank (UBA) were examined using pyrolysis-GC-MS. The chronic toxicity of microplastic is characterised in laboratory experiments with mussels and worms.
+Different polymers were conditioned in situ and toxicologically characterised in chronic exposure experiments.

 WP 5 Training measures to raise awareness of plastic waste